gdstewart/ddw-theme-creator/README.md

 #### Known bugs

-* Dragging between two dropzones sometimes triggers an oscillating effect between the dropzones
+* Dragging an image between two categories sometimes triggers an oscillating effect between the categories
+* Dragging an image into a category is not immediately acknowledged when entering from the right side of the category
-* When converting an .heic file and dragging the file over the upload dropzone, the file is marked erroneously marked as not accepted
+* When converting an .heic file and dragging the file over the upload dropzone, the file is erroneously marked as not accepted, but it will still be accepted

 #### Links